touchwoodtech/Ahlsort-Java-Demo/README.md

 - A license to run AHLSORT and the associated ahlsortLicense.txt file
 - ahlsort.jar file
 - ahlsortJNI.dll (for Windows users)
-- libAhlsortJNI.so (for Linux users)
+- libahlsortJNI.so (for Linux users)